ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 We will refer to this object as 'sct\_feedback'.

-The x509\_chain element will always contain at least one element, consisting of the end-entity certificate to which the SCTs correspond.
-It may also contain a full chain from the leaf certificate to a trust anchor, depending on different circumstances as described below.
+The x509\_chain element always contains at least one element.
+It also always contains a full chain from a leaf certificate to a self-signed trust anchor.

 \[TBD: Be strict about what sct\_data may contain or is this sufficiently implied by previous sections?\]